monmima/main-aide-memoire/wordpress/README.md

 ## Protecting forms

+To access the administration for all the reCAPTCHAs you have created, go to https://www.google.com/recaptcha/admin/.

 ### Really Simple CAPTCHA (has not worked well for me so far)

 Assuming you already have Contact Form 7 installed on your site, the steps are pretty straightforward: